CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 #### SUSY_generation.sh

-**Prerequisites**: This script will attempt to set up a CMSSW area.
+**Prerequisites**: This script will attempt to use variables from the CMSSW environment.
 You will thus need access to the CMS software.
 You also need access to the LHAPDF6 libraries.
 On lxplus this script will work out of the box.
 This is not guaranteed on your local cluster.